dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-windows-phone-management-with-microsoft-intune.md

 ![](./media/WPCertReqs.png)

-## Prepare to manage Windows Phone mobile devices with Intune
 Setup requirements for Window Phone mobile device management depend upon how you'll manage devices.
 Setting two CNAMEs in your company's DNS registration makes enrollment easier for uses.
 If your users will download the Company Portal app from the Store, then once you've configured DNS settings you just need to set up the Company Portal and inform users how to enroll.
-For Windows Phone 8.0, or Windows Phone 8.1 where you'll deploy the Company Portal, you'll need a Symntec certificate to code-sign the app.
+For Windows Phone 8.0, or Windows Phone 8.1 where you'll deploy the Company Portal, you'll need a Symantec certificate to code-sign the app.

-#### Set up Windows Phone enrollment with Intune
+### Configure setup requirements to enable Windows Phone management
 1.  **Set up Intune**
     If you haven’t already, prepare for mobile device management by  [setting the mobile device management authority](https://technet.microsoft.com/library/mt346013.aspx) as **Microsoft Intune** and setting up MDM.